 The Disability Service is responsible for recommending and coordinating your support or adjustments.
 Adjustments are tailored on an individual basis so your involvement in this process is essential.

 If you decide not to contact the team prior to starting your course you are still welcome to contact us at any point throughout your studies.

 It can take time to arrange and implement any support you may require so we would encourage you to contact us in good time prior to your arrival so that we can ensure you have everything in place at the earliest possible opportunity.

 To book an appointment with an adviser: email firstname.lastname@example.org or telephone 01225 383838 (+44 1225 383838 from outside the UK).

-Appointments are currently taking place via telephone or virtually (MS Teams), so please let us know your availability and which appointment type you would prefer.
+Appointments are take place in person, via telephone or virtually (MS Teams), so please let us know your availability and which appointment type you would prefer.

 Questions to think about

 It might be useful to think about:

 - how you would like to describe your autism and anything you think would be useful to share with your tutors

 - any support you have received in the past, what has worked well and what hasn’t worked for you